 More Books

-Karen’s books have received several starred reviews and have been named a 2023 Mathical Book Prize Honor Book, YALSA Quick Pick for Reluctant Readers, a Book of Note from the TriState Review Committee, and an Editor’s Choice for School Library Connection.
+Karen’s books have received several starred reviews and have been named a 2025 Minnesota Book Award Finalist, 2025 Pedro and Daniel Intersectionality Book Award Finalist, 2023 Mathical Book Prize Honor, YALSA Quick Pick for Reluctant Readers, a Book of Note from the TriState Review Committee, and an Editor’s Choice for School Library Connection.

 Folding Tech